arturPukhavy/Webwinkel/README.md

 # Webwinkel App
-This is a simple Angular based CRUD application.
+This is a simple web-shop application.
+It includes two parts - Angular front-end application and node-based back-end API server.

 ## Used technology
 * Angular: FE application